dgvncsz0f/gitlabhq-debian/README.rst

 * /var/lib/gitlabhq/.gitconfig

+The changes you make using `dpkg-reconfigure` are applied automatically.

-You may also do this without an interactive interface:
+You may also do this without the interactive interface:
 ::

   # retrieve all config options